-The auxiliary functions of the Azipod delivery are controlled by the ship's machinery automation system (MAS).
+The auxiliary functions of the Azipod delivery are controlled by the ship's machinery and automation system.
 Therefore, an interface has to be created.
-The MAS supplier and the shipyard, as well as ABB, need to define together the related I/O specification and also the appropriate visual screen display views that are provided from the MAS.
+The ship's machinery and automation system supplier and the shipyard, as well as ABB, need to define together the related I/O specification and also the appropriate visual screen display views that are provided from the ship's machinery and automation system.
+The Azipod interface to the ship automation is based on Modbus RTU protocol, where ABB works as the master.